DETAILED ACTION

 the reflective portion (213R) is a portion (shown as a portion) of the reflective electrode (213).

-Regarding claim 7, Lee teaches the display of claim 2, the second data line (DL(4n-2)), and the second area (A2).
+Regarding claim 7, the combination of Lee and Choi discloses the display of claim 2.
+Lee teaches the second data line (DL(4n-2)), and the second area (A2).

 Lee goes on to teach wherein the plurality of subpixels (SP, Fig 2) include: